What is embodied carbon (and what can we do about it)?

 How to calculate embodied carbon emissions

-The difference between embodied carbon and operational carbon
+The difference between embodied and operational emissions

 While embodied carbon is the emissions produced by the construction of a building pre-operation, operational carbon is the emissions that then arise from its use and from things like heat, energy and lighting.